dftow01/Data-Mining/Operation Research/Transportation Problem/Northwest-corner-method.md

 - Supply = 20, Demand = 20 → Allocate **20**
 - Done.
 All supply and demand met.

+### Important Rule
+- In NWCM, you must fully exhaust the supply of one supplier (row) before moving to the next.
+- This ensures that:
+  - You go from left to right within a row until the supply is used up.
+  - Only then do you move down to the next supplier.

 ---

 ## ✅ Final Allocation Table